Get All the Dirt

-Average, moderately fertile soil with medium amounts of moisture will support crocosmia.
+Average to rich soil with medium amounts of moisture will support healthy crocosmia.
+These plants do not thrive in hot, dry environments.
 Adding a slow release fertilizer when you plant can be helpful if your soil is a bit lean.

-Plant crocosmia corms outdoors when frost danger has past.
+Plant crocosmia corms outdoors when frost danger has past and the soil has warmed.
 Once established, crocosmia can manage moderately cold weather.